 Not a lot of people are aware that there are four phases of the equipment life cycle.
 Perhaps many people assume that equipment is purchased, used, and discarded.
 However, the fact of the matter is that there’s much more to equipment use than this.

-Understanding what the four phases are can help with equipment tracking.
-It can also give you a further understanding of what all types of equipment such as tools, machinery, and computers go through.
-As a result, you may be more inclined to take better care of them so each tool or machine, etc. has a longer life.
-When equipment lasts longer it can potentially be more productive and thereby, increase the bottom line.
+Understanding the four phases can help with equipment tracking.
+It can also give you a further understanding of what all types of equipment, such as tools, machinery, and computers go through.
+As a result, you may be more inclined to take better care of them so each tool or machine, etc., has a longer life.
+When equipment lasts longer, it can potentially be more productive and thereby increase the bottom line.
+This is where equipment life cycle management comes into play, ensuring that each phase is carefully monitored and optimised.

 Planning